rsandic/schedule-management-system/README.md

 -For week and day view data need do be formated in appropriate table format.

 -Data in day view you can see in console, in developer tools in browser.

+-For application testing you need to download this files on your localhost server.